johans-work/berserk/README.md

 - [ ] We adopt the hhkb ctrl position at caps lock, and swap caps lock with tab on tap, ctrl on hold.
 - [ ] If you only have one space bar, swap it with space on tap, shift on hold.
 - [ ] If you have two space bars, swap left space with enter on tap, shift on hold, and right spacebar with space on tap, layer1 on hold.
-- [ ] With the shift key free, we swap left shift with esc on tap, alt on hold.
+- [ ] With the shift key free, swap left shift with esc on tap, alt on hold.
-- [ ] With the esc key free, we swap esc with del on tap, win on hold.
+- [ ] With the esc key free, swap esc with del on tap, win on hold.
 - [ ] layer1 is added for numbers, layer2 for symbols, and layer3 for function keys.

+For regular keyboards with only one spacebar, shift is added to the spacebar, with enter and backspace remaining at their standard positions.
+With a split spacebar, both enter and backspace can be assigned to the left hand side.
+This gives you enter and backspace when using the mouse.

 ## phase 2: multiply by 3

 Layers multiply key count.
 A 40% keyboard with 3 layers already gives you 120%, with no finger travel.

+- [ ] The symbols on number keys remain paired at the same position on the symbol layer.

 ## phase 3: the rest

 - [ ] Layer2 is added for symbols.
-- [ ] The symbols paired with number keys remain paired occupying the same position as their numbers.

 - [ ] - _ = + are added to T B G R on the left of layer 2.
 Equal is in the middle, with underscore below it, and minus above it, with plus next to minus at the 9 position.
 - [ ] ; is replace with ' that has higher usage on layer0.
 - [ ] ; and : are placed above , and . at K L on the left of layer 2.